keymapperorg/KeyMapper/docs/user-guide/actions.md

 ### Volume up/down

+!!! tip "Change specific volume stream"
+    Before Key Mapper 2.5.0 this option only worked with the "Increase/decrease volume stream" actions.

+    You can choose one of these volume streams that the action should change.
+If you select "Default" the action will let the system decide which stream to change.

+    - Alarm
+    - DTMF
+    - Music
+    - Notification
+    - Ring
+    - System
+    - Voice call
+    - Accessibility

 ### Mute/un-mute/toggle volume (Android 6.0+)

-### Show volume popup

-### Increase/decrease volume stream
+!!! tip "Mute specific volume stream (Key Mapper 2.5.0+)"
-This will increase or decrease a specific one of these volume streams.
+    You can choose one of these volume streams that the action should change.
+If you select "Default" the action will let the system decide which stream to change.

     - Alarm
     - DTMF
     - Music
     - Notification
     - Ring
     - System
     - Voice call
     - Accessibility

+### Show volume popup

 ### Cycle through ringer modes